Devnest-Kink/prv-ble/services/prv_pattern.md

     causes playback status values to alternate between `0x01` and `0x09`, doesn't change pattern state.
   * `0x09` - Repeatedly play selected pattern from the beginning.
   * `0xFF` - Stop playback, deselect pattern.
 Associated device outputs are disabled.
+* Byte 3: Reserved for future use, set to 0.
 * Bytes 4 & 5: `uint16` index of the pattern, if any, to be played on the indicated outputs, or 0 for no change
 * Byte 6: `uint8` value provided by the user as input to the pattern, usually to adjust pattern behavior.
   * Note: When playing a different pattern than the current selection, input value is reset to zero.